-20. DIY Digital Field Trips
+19. DIY Virtual Field Trips

 Students may choose to explore areas such as the tombs of pharaohs, or the birth cities of American jazz.
 Your students will become the tour guides and teach peers about the chosen topic.
-DIY online tours are great virtual field trips for middle schoolers because the project allows students to express individuality while developing research skills.

 FAQ: Virtual field trips

 Here are some of the most common questions and answers about virtual field trips.